ibm-cloud-docs/discovery/data-crawler.md

 {: #dc-crawling}

 The Data Crawler is a command line tool that will help you take your documents from the repositories where they reside (for example: file shares, databases) and push them to the cloud, to be used by {{site.data.keyword.discoveryshort}}.

-The Data Crawler should only be used to crawl file shares or databases, in all other cases you should use the appropriate {{site.data.keyword.discoveryshort}} connector for Box, SharePoint, Salesforce, IBM Cloud Object Storage, or web crawl.
-For more information, see [Connecting to data sources](/docs/services/discovery?topic=discovery-sources#sources).
-{: important}

 ## When to use the Data Crawler
 {: #dc-use}